This is one of my litho prints from my lithography class. (That's right. STONE PRINTING!)

 But one fan proved that you didn't have to have a huge budget to accomplish what you want.

-£25,000, Lord of the Rings Fan: Kate Madison (pictured on the left) made a fan made prequel that she based off of the books by J.R.R.
+With only £25,000, Lord of the Rings Fan: Kate Madison (pictured on the left) made a fan made prequel that she based off of the books by J.R.R.
 Tolkien.

 Being the writer, director and actress in her own film, I'm only wow'd by her level of passion and motivation to pull off such an astounding piece!